EcoG-io/iso15118/README.md

 | MESSAGE_LOG_EXI   | `False`                       | Whether or not to log the EXI Bytestream messages (only works if log level is set to DEBUG)

-## License
+## Licence

-Copyright [2022] [Switch-EV]
+Copyright [2022] [Switch]

-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the Apache Licence, Version 2.0 (the "Licence");
-you may not use this file except in compliance with the License.
+you may not use this file except in compliance with the Licence.
-You may obtain a copy of the License at
+You may obtain a copy of the Licence at

     http://www.apache.org/licenses/LICENSE-2.0

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+Unless required by applicable law or agreed to in writing, software distributed under the Licence is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.
+See the Licence for the specific language governing permissions and limitations under the Licence.

 [^1]: https://www.iso.org/standard/55366.html
 [^2]: https://www.switch-ev.com/news-and-events/new-features-and-timeline-for-iso15118-20